Learning Optimal Graph Filters for Clustering of Attributed Graphs

-In this paper, we address the shortcomings of the existing methods by proposing an attributed graph clustering method, GraFiCA, based on graph signal processing.
-We propose to design polynomial graph filters optimized for clustering.
-The proposed approach is formulated as a two-step iterative optimization problem.
-In the first step, the optimal graph partitioning is learned for the given node attributes while in the second step, the best linear graph filter that separates the node attributes from each other is learned for the given partition.
-Unlike prior work, the proposed approach is not limited to low-pass filters as the structure of the filter is determined directly by the data.
-Moreover, the filter coefficients are updated at each step of the algorithm to ensure that the smoothed node attributes are representative of the node assignments.
+In this paper, we address the shortcomings of the existing methods by proposing a graph filtering based method, GraFiCA, for community detection in attributed networks.
+A cost function quantifying the separability of the filtered attributes is proposed and a general framework for learning the parameters of both FIR and ARMA filters is introduced.
+The proposed approach is formulated as a two-step alternating minimization problem, where the first step learns the optimal graph partitioning for the given node attributes while the second step learns the optimal graph filter parameters.

+The main contributions of the proposed framework are as follows: \begin{itemize} \item The proposed framework is the first that addresses the problem of parametric graph filter design in the form of both FIR and IIR filters for the purpose of attributed graph clustering.
+While there has been prior work in graph filter design for denoising or graph signal recovery \cite{routtenberg2021non}, GraFiCA is the first unsupervised approach that learns the parameters of the filters for the purpose of clustering. \item The filters learned by the proposed approach are not limited to low-pass filters as the structure of the filter is determined directly by the data.
+The filters take into account the useful information in middle and high frequency bands, i.e., higher-order neighborhoods, providing interpretability to the learned filters. \item GraFiCA uses a cost function that quantifies the discriminability between different classes unlike GCN-based approaches where the loss function is usually the reconstruction error.
+Thus, the filter coefficients are updated at each step of the algorithm to ensure that the smoothed node attributes are representative of the node assignments. \end{itemize}